saucecontrol/InheritDoc/readme.md

 InheritDoc
 ==========

 This [MSBuild Task]( https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-tasks) automatically replaces `<inheritdoc />` tags in your .NET XML documentation with the actual inherited docs.
 By integrating with MSBuild, this tool has access to the exact arguments passed to the compiler -- including all assembly references -- making it both simpler and more capable than other documentation post-processing tools.
 As it processes `<inheritdoc />` elements, it is able to more accurately resolve base types whether they come from the target framework, referenced NuGet packages, or project references.
 This means it can be more clever about mapping documentation from base types and members to yours.
-For example, it can identify when you change the name of a method parameter from the base type’s definition and update the documentation accordingly.
+For example, it can identify when you change the name of a method parameter from the base typeâ€™s definition and update the documentation accordingly.
 It can also remove documentation for non-public types/members to reduce the size of your published XML docs.

 How to Use It
 -------------

 1) Add some `<inheritdoc />` tags to your XML documentation comments.

-    This tool’s handling of `<inheritdoc />` tags is based on the draft [design document]( https://github.com/dotnet/csharplang/blob/812e220fe2b964d17f353cb684aa341418618b6e/proposals/inheritdoc.md) used for the new prototype Roslyn support, which is in turn based on the `<inheritdoc />` support in [Sandcastle Help File Builder]( https://ewsoftware.github.io/XMLCommentsGuide/html/86453FFB-B978-4A2A-9EB5-70E118CA8073.htm#TopLevelRules) (SHFB).
+    This toolâ€™s handling of `<inheritdoc />` tags is based on the draft [design document]( https://github.com/dotnet/csharplang/blob/812e220fe2b964d17f353cb684aa341418618b6e/proposals/inheritdoc.md) used for the new prototype Roslyn support, which is in turn based on the `<inheritdoc />` support in [Sandcastle Help File Builder]( https://ewsoftware.github.io/XMLCommentsGuide/html/86453FFB-B978-4A2A-9EB5-70E118CA8073.htm#TopLevelRules) (SHFB).

 2) Add the [SauceControl.InheritDoc](https://www.nuget.org/packages/SauceControl.InheritDoc) NuGet package reference to your project.